CSsoftwareeng/movie_recommender_system/README.md

 - Enter the movie genres you want with double quotes -> Ex : "Documentary"
 - You can put multiple genres seperated with '|' -> Ex : "Adventure|Comedy"
 - Output is a list of recommended movies that belong to at least one selected categories.
-- If you pass through an genres as an empty string "", the program doesn't take genres into account when selecting a list of recommended movies
+- If you pass through an genres as an empty string "", the program doesn't take genres into account when selecting a list of recommended movies.
 - Genres can be chosen from the following choices:<br/>

 Action | Adventure | Animation | Children's | Comedy | Crime | Documentary | Drama | Fantasy